 - 1. Demonstrate professionalism and ethical conduct within the educational field. - 2.
-Demonstrate appropriate knowledge, disposition and skills needed to effectively work with students, including those from culturally and linguistically diverse backgrounds, and students with special needs. - Plan and demonstrate developmentally and age-appropriate teaching strategies needed to effectively work with students in a classroom setting.
+Demonstrate appropriate knowledge, disposition needed to effectively work with students, including those from culturally and linguistically diverse backgrounds, and students with disabilities. - 3.
+Develop and implement developmentally and age-appropriate teaching strategies needed to effectively work with students in a classroom setting.